Withhold from MLS vs. Coming Soon

 Let’s take a minute and understand why there is a need for the National Association of Realtors to come out with this 2-day rule that has been adopted by the local Realtor associations in Minnesota.
 If you’ve ever heard the term “pocket listing” you understand that these are listings not on MLS but which are exclusive to the broker holding it.
 That broker may decide to market the listing to a broad audience (ie. posting it on MLS), or in many cases strictly to agents within their own office.
 Advertisements can be made to buyers that “we have listings not on MLS” to attract buyers.
 If the listing is held within a particular brokerage it gives those agents an advantage in a time of multiple offers since they will only be competing with the few agents in their office vs. thousands of other Realtors in the area.
 And, because these pocket listings are being sold either by the listing agent or agents in their office, that seller is going to be in a Dual Agency situation which states that the agents can’t negotiate to the detriment of either party.
 So that agent you just signed up with to represent you in the sale of your property can not do so to the detriment of the buyer (ie. can not put your interests first).
 In many cases, the sellers of these properties don’t even understand that they have agreed to sell their home this way as they don’t realize they have signed a Withhold from MLS form as part of the multiple forms they signed with the agent when they listed their home.
-The following is part of the Withhold from MLS form:
+The Withhold from MLS form actually states:

 - That in 2015, real estate transaction volume for over 74,000 properties valued at over $1.8 billion was conducted through the Northstar MLS system.
 So, by withholding a property from MLS:

 - You keep your property from being exposed to the broadest market of over 15,000 agents and their buyers.

 - You eliminate the ongoing advertising of having your listing available 24/7 to all potential buyers regardless of when they start looking.